 ### 2. Exposing Fields

-By default, everything included in `$fillable` array and `$guarded` array are automatically loaded in formulas.
+By default, everything included in the `$fillable` array and the `$guarded` array is automatically available to formulas.

 ```